 A circuit workout comprises short bursts of cardiovascular activity.
 Basically, it is strengthening the upper and lower body using only your natural body weight.
 A circuit of 20-30 minutes must have two minutes of a cardiovascular activity followed by two minutes of strength activity.
 Choose five cardiovascular activities and five strength activities that you are comfortable doing.
 Do repetitions in next 15 minutes but make sure that you don’t waste any when switching from one to the other.

 Another way of setting up a circuit is:

 If the objective of your workouts is losing weight, you need to exercise to rev up your metabolism so that you burn fat as quickly as possible.
 For those who are afraid of lifting weights, cardio is the only way to go, which is a myth.
 Strength training is just as important as cardio to lose weight.
 Switch between cardio and strength training (say 5 minutes of cardio, 5 minutes of weight-lifting and repeat).
 In order to burn fat fast, you should try exercises that work the largest muscles in your body.
 Effective cardio exercises for weight loss and improving fitness levels at the same time include squats, bench presses and crunches.
 Ask your instructor to recommend an appropriate weight or resistant force that will work the target muscles to fatigue.
 Do at least 10 repetitions of an exercise.

-When structuring a workout routine, make sure it is full-body workout.
-It is better that you combine many muscle movements into one exercise; which not only works all several muscle groups but makes you spend less time.
-If you are a plan beforehand, you will also reduce the risk of over training besides having better overall muscle and strength development.
+When structuring a workout routine, make sure it is a full-body workout.
+It is better that you combine many muscle movements into one exercise; which not only works for all several muscle groups but makes you spend less time.
+If you are a plan beforehand, you will also reduce the risk of overtraining besides having better overall muscle and strength development.